-Subsidy - The portion of your premium, shown in the actuarial documents as limited and maximum amounts per acre, that FCIC will pay in accordance with the Act.
+Subsidy - The portion of your premium, shown in the actuarial documents, that FCIC will pay in accordance with the Act.

-Summary of protection - Our statement to you specifying the crop insured, protection per acre, premiums, and other information obtained from your accepted application, acreage report, and the actuarial documents.
+Summary of Protection - Our statement to you of the crop insured, dollar amount of protection per acre, premiums, and other information obtained from your accepted application, acreage report, and the actuarial documents.

-Termination date - The calendar date contained in the Crop Provisions upon which insurance ceases to be in effect because of nonpayment of any amount due us including premium and administrative fees.
+Termination date - The calendar date contained in the Crop Provisions upon which insurance ceases to be in effect because of nonpayment of any amount due us under the policy, including premium and administrative fees.

-Trigger revenue - The result of multiplying the expected county revenue by the coverage level percentage chosen by you.
-When the county revenue falls below the trigger revenue, an indemnity is due.
+Trigger yield - The result of multiplying the expected county yield by the coverage level percentage chosen by you.
+When the payment yield falls below the trigger yield, an indemnity is due.

-Type- Plants of the insured crop having common traits or characteristics that distinguish them as a group or class, and which are designated in the actuarial documents.
+Type - Plants of the insured crop having common traits or characteristics that distinguish them as a group or class, and which are designated in the actuarial documents.